 Loans guaranteed by the Small Business Administration (SBA) are a valuable source of capital for many growing businesses.
-Small business lending software can now help lenders make their SBA lending faster, more customer-friendly and more profitable than ever before.
+Small business lending software can now incorporate automated underwriting to make their SBA lending faster, more customer-friendly and more profitable than ever before.

 A brief overview of SBA lending